change-code-io/docs/change-credits/cc-minting.md

 6. With Change Credits minted and available via the TBA, the project's Partners can redeem their IOUs and receive their proportional share of Change Credits.

 ## Change Credit Ownership

+As detailed [here], a key utility of Change